CrayLabs/SmartSim/doc/model.rst

             1) "model_1.renamed_list"

-        **Copy/Rename/Delete operations on Lists placed by an alternate application script**
+        **Copy/Rename/Delete Operations On Aggregation Lists Placed By An Alternate Application**

         SmartSim supports copy/rename/delete operations on prefixed lists sent to the ``Orchestrator`` by separate ``Models``.
 To achieve this, users need to provide the ``Model`` `name` that stored the list